dingotiles/dingo-postgresql-release/README.md

 ### Remote syslog

+To aide with understanding and debugging it is very important to see all logs from system components of Dingo PostgreSQL, and from the running Docker containers for each service instance.

+Dingo PostgreSQL can stream all component and container logs to a central syslog endpoint for viewing and discovery by administrators.

-To ship logs to a remote syslog endpoint, create a YAML file like below:
+To ship logs to a remote syslog endpoint, create a YAML file like (in the example below it is at `tmp/syslog.yml`):

 ```yaml
 ---